mojochao/manifestus/docs/README.md

 ## Configuration

-Configuration for `manifestus` is defined in a `renderfile.yaml` Renderfile.
+Configuration for `manifestus` is defined in a Renderfile, `renderfile.yaml`.
 By default, `manifestus` looks for this file in the current working directory.
 The name and location of the configuration can be overridden with the `--config-file` flag.

-Its schema as follows, from the top:
+Its schema is as follows, from the top:

 ```yaml
 # Root renderfile object fields